Learn

 Publish weekly keyword-targeted content

-One blog post a week + 2 GBP posts a week, each targeting a real keyword Scout researched.
+One blog post a week + 2 GBP posts a week, each targeting a real keyword from your scan.
 Compounds.
 Ink ships the cadence.

 5